Find and apply for funding

 Academy of Distinguished Educators grants in undergraduate medical education research (SOM).
 These awards are designed to stimulate medical education research by SOM faculty.
 Quantitative and qualitative research projects are appropriate, as are meta-analyses of the medical education research literature.

 Ivy Biomedical Innovation Fund.
 The Biomedical Innovation Fund was created by The Ivy Foundation to support biomedical innovation and translational research projects at the University of Virginia.
 The program expects to make 4-7 awards averaging $50,000 - $75,000 each for 12 months, although the award size is flexible and will be commensurate with the project stage and goals and may range from $30,000 to $100,000.
 To generate especially novel and compelling ideas, we encourage projects that involve faculty co-investigators from multiple departments, schools, or specialties at UVA.
 Proposals also are welcomed from individual investigators or teams from single departments that are appropriate for a given innovation project.
-See the most recent RFP (deadline: September 30, 2013) for additional details on the program.
+See the current RFP (deadline: December 7, 2015) for additional details on the program.